Salt versus potassium blood pressure debate

 The problem in a nutshell is that we are eating foods with too much sodium and not enough potassium.
 That is universally agreed upon by scientists.

-A sub-problem is that once millers have extracted many of the nutrients from grains they have no flavour.
+A sub-problem is that once millers have extracted most of the nutrients from grains they no longer have any flavour.
 So we have to add a lot of salt to make them palatable; and sugar too.

-On the potassium side we eat too few dark-green leafy vegetables, one of the prime sources of the mineral.
+On the potassium side we eat too few dark-green leafy vegetables and unpeeled potatoes; they are amongst the prime sources of the mineral.

 So the ratio that profoundly affects our kidneys goes way out of sync; too much sodium and not enough potassium.